DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 };
 ```

-This will return a package set targeting `riscv64-unknown-linux-gnu` with the `lp64` ABI assigned to the `riscvPkgs` variable. `riscvPkgs.gcc` will give us a gcc version compiled to run on a riscv linux host that compiles to for a riscv linux target.
+This will return a package set targeting `riscv64-unknown-linux-gnu` with the `lp64` ABI assigned to the `riscvPkgs` variable. `riscvPkgs.gcc` will give us a gcc version compiled to run on a riscv linux host and compile to a riscv linux target.
 This is not quite what we want.
 Instead, we'll use `riscvPkgs.buildPackages.gcc` which returns a cross compiler from our host, x8664 linux, to our target, riscv64 linux.
 The reason this is denoted `buildPackages` is because these packages are used to build the target packages.
 These packages run on x8664 linux.

 ## Qemu